bsassoli/irs25-26/data/text working.md

 An example of this use of model analysis is the process of calibrating water flow in the Bay model to match water flow in the real San Francisco Bay.
 Engineers used their extensive measurements of tides and currents in the bay to adjust the model’s depth, width, and water resistance until its water flow matched.
 Ultimately, they made the model bay much deeper proportionally than the real bay, which helped.
 But this resulted in water moving too quickly in shallow parts of the model.
 Researchers compensated for this by adding 250,000 copper strips to the bay floor in the model to increase water resistance.
 They chose how many copper strips to add to any given place by comparing the model’s water flow with that of the real bay.

 Different models with the same target are sometimes analyzed together to see whether and to what extent they have the same results.
 This technique is called robustness analysis.
 It can help determine whether models are accurate of the target when direct comparison with the target isn’t possible, like when the target is highly complex like the climate or a country’s economy.
-If multiple meteorological models with different variables, parameters, and assumptions all predict an upcoming increase of...
----
-# Scientific modeling

-temperature in a region, this prediction is robust and seems to have more evidence backing it.
+If multiple meteorological models with different variables, parameters, and assumptions all predict an upcoming increase of temperature in a region, this prediction is robust and seems to have more evidence backing it.
 Similar predictions from different models also can help scientists identify common features of the models, which might relate to stable relationships involved in the complex phenomenon under investigation.
 In this way, climatologists and other scientists studying complex systems can learn whether and to what degree the predictions of a model should be taken seriously.

-# EXERCISES
+##### EXERCISES

-# 5.6 Recall:

-List all of the parameters and variables in the Lotka-Volterra model and what each stands for.
+5.6 Recall: List all of the parameters and variables in the Lotka-Volterra model and what each stands for.
 Then, describe the difference between variables and parameters.
 Finally, list at least three assumptions of the Lotka-Volterra model and indicate which are idealizations.

-# 5.7 Think:

-Suppose that you are modeling interactions between alligators (predator) and ducks (prey).
+5.7 Think: Suppose that you are modeling interactions between alligators (predator) and ducks (prey).
 Make a list of five features of the target system you think your model should take into account.
 Then, for each feature, say how it is similar or different in other predator/prey systems.
 For any features that are different, can you think of a related feature that would be similar between the systems?

-# 5.8 Apply:

-Indicate at least three important differences between the Bay model and the Lotka-Volterra model, and describe a reason for each of the differences.
+5.8 Apply: Indicate at least three important differences between the Bay model and the Lotka-Volterra model, and describe a reason for each of the differences.

-# 5.9 Recall:

-List the three steps of modeling outlined in this section and state the goal(s) of each.
+5.9 Recall: List the three steps of modeling outlined in this section and state the goal(s) of each.

-# 5.10 Think:

-Recall how experiments involve the three steps of generating expectations, performing an intervention, and then analyzing the resulting data.
+5.10 Think: Recall how experiments involve the three steps of generating expectations, performing an intervention, and then analyzing the resulting data.
 State the three main steps in modeling, and describe the similarities between those and the three main steps in experimenting.
 Then, describe how modeling and experimenting are different.

-# 5.11 Think:

-Suppose that we have a model of the Earth’s climate and we derive several predictions about average global temperature from the model.
+5.11 Think: Suppose that we have a model of the Earth’s climate and we derive several predictions about average global temperature from the model.
 The assumptions of the model are somewhat unrealistic of the real-world climate, but replacing those assumptions with slightly different ones leads to similar predictions.
 Define robustness analysis and describe how this is an instance of it.
 What might you be able to learn from this invariance across the models?

-# 5.3 VARIETIES OF MODELS
+### 5.3 VARIETIES OF MODELS

 After reading this section, you should be able to:

 - Define data model, say how data models are used, and list the three steps to construct one
 - Give examples of models of these five types: scale, analog, mechanistic, mathematical, computer
----
-# Scientific modeling

-# Describe the prisoner’s dilemma and iterated prisoner’s dilemma models and what scientists learned from each
+- Describe the prisoner’s dilemma and iterated prisoner’s dilemma models and what scientists learned from each

-Models of data
+#### Models of data

 The range of things that count as scientific models is extremely broad.
 Scientific models can be concrete physical objects, like the Bay model, mathematical equations, like the Lotka‐Volterra model of predator/prey interaction, or even implemented by computers.
 We’ll explore this variety in this section.